Enquire

 Mirijjawila Dry Zone Botanical Gardens

-Embark on a romantic escapade amidst the enchanting landscapes of Mirijjawila Dry Zone Botanic Gardens, a verdant oasis sprawled across 300 acres in the heart of Hambantota, Sri Lanka.
-Located about 63 km from Yala, this is the country's most extensive dry zone botanic garden; Mirijjawila is a testament to conservation efforts and biodiversity preservation in the dry zone region.
+Stroll through the country's only Dry Zone botanical garden at Mirijjawila, a green paradise that spans 300 acres in Hambantota.
+Located about 63 km from Yala, this is the country's most extensive dry zone botanical garden; Mirijjawila serves as a testament to conservation efforts and biodiversity preservation in the dry zone region.

-Established with the primary aim of conserving dry zone plants ex-situ, Mirijjawila Dry Zone Botanic Gardens offers couples a captivating journey through a kaleidoscope of flora and fauna.
-Nestled within the Hambantota District, the gardens serve as a sanctuary for rare and endemic species, ensuring the preservation of the region's rich biodiversity.
+Established to research and conserve dry zone plants ex-situ, Mirijjawila Gardens offers a captivating insight into flora, and its layout is perfect for photography.
+These gardens serve as a sanctuary for rare and endemic species, preserving the region's rich biodiversity.

-Wander through the gardens' lush greenery and be mesmerised by the harmonious melodies of birdsong and the gentle rustle of foliage.
-Diverse floral species adorn the landscape, from bursts of flower colour to towering trees, and every step unveils a new facet of nature's splendour.
+Wander through and enjoy the lush greenery of the gardens, the harmonious melodies of birdsong, and the gentle rustle of the foliage.
+Diverse floral species adorn the landscape, showcasing bursts of colour and towering green trees.

 Discover the medicinal wonders of Ayurveda as you learn about the cultivation and preparation of medicinal plants within the gardens.
-Delve into the secrets of traditional healing practices amidst the garden surroundings, gaining insight into the therapeutic properties of indigenous flora.
+The gardens' research and education centre will share its knowledge of plants used in traditional healing practices.

-Whether you're seeking a tranquil retreat in nature or a romantic rendezvous in the botanical splendour, the botanical garden promises a connection to a unique biodiversity conservation effort in nature.
+Whether seeking a tranquil retreat in nature or a romantic rendezvous, the botanical garden promises a unique connection to the exotic biodiversity of the park.

 Birds Park, Hambantota